 That trait might be overall happiness, or the likelihood to vote for a particular political party, but in either case you must pick a topic and stick with it to get accurate data.

 If you have an item on the scale that doesn’t fit, the total score for the respondent becomes potentially polluted and you’ll end up spending a great deal of time deciphering the results!

 When to Use Likert Scales

-This is a very useful question type when you want to get an overall measurement of a particular topic, opinion, or experience and also collect specific data on contributing factors.
-Measuring the satisfaction (the trait) of a recent shopping experience is a common use.
+This is a very useful question type when you want to get an overall measurement of sentiment around a particular topic, opinion, or experience and to also collect specific data on factors that contribute to that sentiment.

-You should not use this form of question (or at least you should not call it a Likert scale) when the items in the question are unrelated to each other, or when the options are not in the form of a scale.
+You should not use this form of question (or at least not call it a Likert scale) when the items in the question are unrelated to each other, or when the options are not presented in the form of a scale.

-As with all other rating and scale questions — we encourage you not to mix scales within your surveys.
-Choose a particular scale (3 point, 5 point, 7 point, etc) and use it as your standard to cut down on potential confusion and fatigue.
-This will also allow for comparisons within and between your data sets!
+As with all other rating and scale questions, we encourage you not to mix scales within your surveys.
+Choose a particular scale (3 point, 5 point, 7 point, etc.) and use it as your standard through the survey.
+This will cut down on potential confusion and reduce survey fatigue.
+It also allows for accurate comparisons within and between your data sets.

 Use the Comments & Discussions area below the article to discuss Likert scales!
 Here are some ideas:

 - Have additional information you want to share?